 The end result, we trust, is a well-ordered worship that is in “spirit and truth” (John 4:23), conducted with “reverence and awe” (Heb.
 12:28), and characterized by both emotional discipline and holy joy (Ps.
 2:11; 1 Cor.
 14:32-40).
 Please review one of our worship bulletins to better familiarize yourself with our order of worship

-Ben is married with two children.
-He graduated from Fuller Theological Seminary in 2010 with an M.Div. and from Vanguard University in 2005 with a B.A. in Pastoral Leadership Studies.
-He was ordained and installed as the Assistant Pastor at Grace on February 20, 2011.
+Pastor Ben Muresan is married with two children.
+He graduated from Vanguard University in 2005 with a B.A. in Pastoral Leadership Studies and from Fuller Theological Seminary in 2010 with a Master of Divinity.
+He was ordained and installed at our church in 2011.

 Grace Presbyterian Church is a member of the Presbyterian Church in America (PCA).
-Founded in 1973, the PCA is one of the fastest growing denominations in the United States with 1, 442 church in 79 presbyteries.
+Founded in 1973, the PCA is one of the fastest growing denominations in the United States.

 From its inception, the PCA has determined its purpose to be “faithful to the Scriptures, true to the Reformed faith, and obedient to the Great Commission.”